teolima99/second_assignment_RT1/assignment_2_2022/README.md

 ----------------------
 Inside `~/<your ros workspace folder>/src/assignment_2_2022/scripts/` there are 6 python files:

-1. `bug_as.py`: action server node receiving the requested position from the client and calling the necessary services to bring the robot to the required position;
+1. `bug_as.py`: The action server node receives the requested position from the client and invokes the necessary services to navigate the robot to the specified location.;
-2. `input.py`: action client node responsible for asking the user to enter the coordinates X and Y of the final destination that the robot has to reach, or to delete them.
-Then, it publishes the robot position and speed as a custom message on the /_position_velocity_ topic, based on the values of the /_odom_ topic.
+2. `input.py`: The action client node is responsible for prompting the user to input the X and Y coordinates of the desired final destination for the robot or delete them.
+Subsequently, it publishes the robot's position and speed as a custom message on the "/position_velocity" topic, using the values obtained from the "/odom" topic.
-3. `printer.py`: node printing on the terminal the distance of the robot from the target position and its average speed.
-These parameters are taken from the _/position_velocity_ topic as a custom message.
+3. `printer.py`: The node prints the distance between the robot and the target position, as well as its average speed, on the terminal.
+These parameters are extracted from the "/position_velocity" topic as a custom message.
 4. `go_to_point_service.py`: implementation of a service node.
 When called, it moves the robot to the requested position.
 5. `wall_follow_service.py`: implementation of a service node.
 When called, it allows the robot to move around an obstacle (in our case a wall).
 6. `service.py`: it is a service node.
 When called, it prints the number of successful reached targets and the number of cancelled targets.